Africana Studies (2022 - 2024)

 - Cultures and Contexts: The Black Atlantic (CORE-UA 534), but only when taught by SCA faculty.

 Six elective courses:

-- Internship Fieldwork and Internship Seminar (SCA-UA 40/SCA-UA 42) are no longer required but highly recommended and together can count as an elective; one Africana language course can count as an elective if taught by SCA faculty.
+- SCA Theory and Practice: The Internship Program (SCA-UA 42) is no longer required but is highly recommended and can count as an elective; one African language course can count as an elective if taught by SCA faculty.